 Flashing alarms – which actually benefit everyone in an emergency, especially in noisy environments – are used to make an alarm visual to all in the immediate environment.
 Tactile or vibrating alarms are only accessible to whomever is wearing the device that vibrates and which interacts with the alarm system.
 Therefore, it is most common in public places to use flashing alarms.

-Both of these services are based in Melbourne, but provide options for online ordering.
+This service is based in Melbourne, but provide options for online ordering.